codacy/docs/docs/organizations/roles-and-permissions-for-organizations.md

 !!! important
     Organization managers can access the **Policies** and **Integrations** settings sections of your organization and can therefore impact some repository settings for all repositories of your organization, even repositories that they can't access on the Git provider.
 However, they can't access the repositories themselves and can only see the repository names.

-### Assigning the Organization Manager role
+### Assigning the organization manager role

-To assign the Organization Manager role:
+To assign the organization manager role:

 1. Open your organization **Settings**, page **Roles and permissions**.

 1. In the **Organization managers** area, use the search field to find the relevant organization member and click the member's name.

     !!! note
-        You can only assign the Organization Manager role to [members of your organization](./managing-people.md#joining).
+        You can only assign the organization manager role to [members of your organization](./managing-people.md#joining).

     ![Security and risk management access management](images/roles-permissions-organization-manager-assign.png)

-### Revoking the Organization Manager role
+### Revoking the organization manager role

-To revoke the Organization Manager role:
+To revoke the organization manager role:

 1. Open your organization **Settings**, page **Roles and permissions**.